trashbirdecology/regimeDetectionMeasures/README.md

 ## About
-This package can be calculates a handful of measures used to 'detect ecological regime shifts'.
+This package will calculate a various regime detection metrics that have been used to 'detect ecological regime shifts'.
+A 'new' metric, **distance travelled** is also calculated (Burnett and others, *in prep*).

 ## Example
 Run `example.R` to view an example run of all functions in the package.